Merești: Demographics

 At the 2011 census, the commune had a population of 1,339; out of them, 97% were Hungarian, 0.4% were Roma and 0.4% were Romanian.
 98% had Hungarian as first language, and 0.4% Romanian.
 72% of the commune population are Unitarian, 16% are Roman Catholic and 2% are Reformed.

 The Vargyas Gorge

 East of the village is located the picturesque Vargyas Gorge, which is perhaps the village's most important touristic asset.
 In the gorge a number of caves are located.
 A 1500 m cave was named after the geographer of the Székely Land Balázs Orbán.
 The cave was inhabited by man even in prehistoric times, later, in the Middle Ages villagers used it as a fortified refuge.
 The micro-region’s most important natural area, the Gorge is a wonder of karst topography.
 At more than 900 hectares, the gorge is dominated by 200 m white limestone cliffs which, beyond their beauty, are an increasingly popular climbing area.
-Beneath the cliffs lies a 7.5 kilometer cave system, home to 17 species of bats, and a haven for cave explorers.
+Beneath the cliffs lies a 7.5 kilometre cave system, home to 17 species of bats, and a haven for cave explorers.